-Most of the CDN like Cloudflare, Incapsula, AKAMAI let you enable IPv6 from their edge network.
-However, if you are not using CDN that provide IPv6 and need to enable for your website then here is how you can do it.
+Most of the CDN like Cloudflare, SUCURI, AKAMAI let you enable IPv6 from their edge network.
+However, if you are not using CDN that provides IPv6 and needs to enable your website, then here is how you can do it.

-Pre-requisite – you have to ensure IPv6 is enabled on OS level.
-If you are using RHEL/CentOS, then you may refer this guide.
+Pre-requisite – you have to ensure IPv6 is enabled on the OS level.
+If you are using RHEL/CentOS, then you may refer to this guide.

-Let’s see the procedure to implement IPv6 in Apache HTTP and Nginx web server.
+Let’s see the procedure to implement IPv6 in Apache HTTP and the Nginx web server.

 How to find IPv6 on Linux?

-Before enabling in web servers, you need to know the IPv6 address.
+Before enabling the IPv6, you need to know the IPv6 address.
 There are multiple ways to locate the IPv6 in Linux/CentOS.